saifurahman907/documentation/content/applications/hr/payroll.rst

 Reporting section
 *****************

-- :guilabel:`Unforeseen Absence`: If the work entry should be visible on the unforeseen absences report, check this box.
+- :guilabel:`Unforeseen Absence`: if the work entry should be visible on the unforeseen absences report, check this box.

 .. image:: payroll/new-work-entry.png